By: Buzz Tatom

 Since purchasing the 5T Ranch we’ve seen a 5-fold increase in value in the property.
 This has been due partly to the building of lakes and intensive wildlife management.
 The wildlife management techniques we implemented have taken the Whitetail score from mid 140’s to 180-190 class Whitetail.
 One of the issues that the 5T Ranch is experiencing is the exponential growth of the wild pig population, which is why we brought 5 people from Big Sky, Montana to come and experience some fantastic pig hunting.
 As a Montana ranch broker, you get to see a lot of wildlife but it is funny to watch the excitement of Montana friends about shooting wild pigs.

 This is partly the reason I joined a Montana Ranch brokerage.
 I get to bring my experience of increasing value of Montana ranches and to help Montana farmers and ranchers find new revenue streams and increase their property’s recreational value.
 This is important if you plan on selling your ranch or trying to keep it in the family.
 Everything that I did at the 5T Ranch can be done to a Montana ranch to increase its value.
-You have to work around some more things from a food plot and fisheries perspective but it is attainable and can have a dramatic effect on the recreational value of a Montana ranch.
+You have to work on some more things such as food plots and fisheries but it is attainable and can have a dramatic effect on the recreational value of a Montana ranch.

 For those of you thinking of selling, it is important to understand what you can do now to increase the value of your property at a future selling date.
 You can increase the value of your Montana ranch by improving fisheries either through building trout ponds or improving trout streams.
 Many times, a 3-5 acre trout pond can dramatically increase the value of the ranch.
 The best part about increasing your fisheries is that you get to fish them once populations have increased.
 It is a great way to create an area to make some great family memories.
 At the 5T Ranch, we created several lakes to provide fishing opportunities for our family but had no idea that it would positively impact our wildlife populations.